Study

 What's honorable?
 What is a respectful and dignified way to live?

 What's just?
-What are the actions that I can take to fulfill any obligation I may have with both God and man?
+What actions can I take to fulfill any obligation I may have with God and man?

 What's pure?
 What is a work of art or music to be appreciated?